mozilla-mobile/shared-docs/android/testing.md

 ## Quick primer on automated testing
 Automated tests are typically broken up into the following categories:
 - End-to-End tests
-  - Black box tests that act like users: the system, they click the screen and assert what is displayed, typically following common user scenarios
+  - Black box tests that act like users: they click the screen and assert what is displayed, typically following common user scenarios
   - Notable for being **the only test of the full system.** Tend to **run slowly**, **be fragile**, and **be difficult to debug**
 - Integration tests
   - Tests comprising of multiple parts of the system: they can modify and assert internal state
   - Compromise between end-to-end and unit tests.
-Tend to **run fairly quickly**
+Tend to **run fairly quickly** since, unlike UI tests, they don't need to wait for UI changes
 - Unit tests
   - Tiny tests that test one single bit of functionality; they typically don't overlap
   - When written with non-overlapping assertions across tests, notable for **clearly identifying a single piece of broken functionality in a system.** Tend to **run quickly**.